-If you have not done so, Skydio highly recommends you perform your first Skydio 2/2+ flight without the Beacon to complete the Learn to Fly experience.
+If you have not done so, Skydio recommends performing your first Skydio 2/2+ flight without the Beacon to complete the Learn to Fly experience.
 See the Your First Flight section of the Skydio 2/2+ User Guide for more details.

 Launching with Beacon